Best Overall: Rapsodo MLM Launch Monitor

 What are different launch monitor technologies?

 In club technologies use proprietary software to pair individual club devices to a phone interface to track shots in real time.
-They are not as accurate as doppler and aren’t typically able to measure spin and other ball specific statistics but are easier to use with minimal adjustments needed over time.
+They are not as accurate as doppler and aren’t typically able to measure spin and other ball specific statistics (such as ball speed) but are easier to use with minimal adjustments needed over time.

 Camera technologies use several small cameras and fast shutter speeds to take hundreds of pictures in a split second to take multiple measurements of the ball and club head.
 Advanced algorithms analyze the different pictures quickly and translate them to down range flight distances and spin as the ball continues down range.

-Depending on what golfers are looking to achieve in either their training or game improvement regiment, each technology has its benefits.
+Depending on what golfers are looking to achieve in either their training or game improvement regiment, and what launch angle they want, each technology has its benefits.
 Doppler style technologies are best for constant real time update in flight path because it rapidly returns data and makes adjustments during ball flight.